NotePlan/plugins/shared.AI/README.md

 ### Main Commands

-- **/Create Chat**
+- **/Create Chat in New Document**

     >This command creates a new document with a GPT3 chat.
-You can ask an initial question and then follow up as many times as you would like, and the AI will "remember" the context of your conversation.
+You can ask an initial question and then follow up as many times as you would like, and *NotePlan AI* will help the AI "remember" the context of your conversation.
+[Uses ChatGPT 3.5-turbo]

 - **/Insert Chat**

     >This command is just like "Create Chat", but instead of creating a brand-new document, the results will be inserted at the cursor position.
+[Uses ChatGPT 3.5-turbo]

 - **/createResearchDigSite**

     >This is the primary command to be used when starting to research a new subject.
 When called, you simply type in whatever subject you'd like to learn more about and then let it work its magic.
 The generated research will be placed into a folder titled "/Research" by default.
 This can be adjusted in the plugin preferences.

-- **/Update settings/preferences (use on iPhone/iPad)**

-    >Use this command to update your preferences/settings on the iPhone and iPad, which do not have a Plugins panel or plugin settings.
-You can still access/set this plugin's settings using an interactive menu.
+[Uses GPT3-davinci]

     *You Should Know*